apache/nuttx/configs/sam4l-xplained/README.txt

        behave very well (since its outgoing prompts also appear as incoming commands).

-       NOTE: If you get a compilation error like:

-         libxx_new.cxx:74:40: error: 'operator new' takes type 'size_t' ('unsigned int') as first parameter [-fper

-       Sometimes NuttX and your toolchain will disagree on the underlying type of size_t; sometimes it is an 'unsigned int' and sometimes it is an 'unsigned long int'.
-If this error occurs, then you may need to toggle the value of CONFIG_CXX_NEWLONG.

        STATUS:  As of 2013-6-18, this configuration appears completely functional.
 Testing, however, has been very light.
 Example: